parallel-constitution/parallel-constitution.github.io/faq.md

 ## What problems are we trying to solve?

 What is the difference between right and wrong?
 How do you tell the difference between good and evil?
+Are you positive or negative?

 People have been asking these questions - and seeking answers for thousands of years.
 Th good new is that people have also been discussing, agreeing and recording response to these question for many thousands of years.